 Camping in France for Beginners: useful information for your choice

 Camping is an exciting way to take in the French countryside.
 There is an abundance of camping options available, from commercial sites to municipal ones.
-There’s a campground for every family’s needs and travel interests.
+There’s a campsite for every family’s needs and travel interests.

 Campsites in France are classified according to a star-rating system, from one star to five stars, like hotels, with five being the highest campsite rating based on the quality of facilities and campsite equipment provided.
 The stars are defined by law as following: